 The Precise Plan requires all Tier 1 developments to develop and implement TDM plans to reduce vehicle trips associated with new development consistent with the Greenhouse Gas Reduction Program (GGRP).
 The GGRP requires a 4 percent reduction in peak-hour drive-alone trips.
 The project applicant has proposed a TDM plan that includes free transit passes for employees and guests, financial incentives to employees who use other transportation modes, and free shuttle services for guests.
-The project is also conditioned to join the Mountain View Transportation Management Agency (TMA) and remain a member for the life of the project.
+A condition of approval also requires the hotel ownership to join the Mountain View Transportation Management Agency (TMA) and remain a member for the life of the project.

-The proposed TDM measures are expected to result in a reduction in peak-hour drive-alone trips.
+The proposed TDM measures are expected to result in a reduction in peak-hour drivealone trips.
 To ensure the long-term effectiveness of the TDM plan and its ability to meet the requirements, a monitoring program will be established for the site.
 Failure to meet the established reduction would result in corrective actions being required and may result in fines.